Off the Table

-"Off the Table" is a song recorded by American singer Ariana Grande and Canadian singer the Weeknd from the former's sixth studio album Positions (2020).
+"Off the Table" is a song by the American singer Ariana Grande and the Canadian singer the Weeknd from Grande's sixth studio album, Positions (2020).
 The two wrote the song while its composers were Grande, Steven Franks, Travis Sayles, and its producers Tommy Brown and Shintaro.
 It is a slow emotional R&B ballad about rekindling a romantic relationship, which received generally positive reviews from music critics.
 A live performance music video of "Off the Table" was released on July 21, 2021.

 Background

 Grande and the Weeknd last collaborated on "Love Me Harder" from Grande's second studio album My Everything (2014).
 "Off the Table" was announced on October 24, 2020, when Grande posted a picture on social media which contained the full tracklist of Positions.

 The song is believed to be related to Grande's ex-boyfriend, the late Mac Miller.
 Grande and Miller broke up in May 2018, after dating for two and a half years.
 She subsequently started a new relationship with Pete Davidson.
-The two got engaged in June 2018, but their relationship ended shortly after Miller passed away in September 2018 from an overdose.
+The two got engaged in June 2018, but their relationship ended shortly after Miller died in September 2018 from an overdose.
 In an interview, Grande revealed that she feared not being able to fall in love again after experiencing certain things and going through traumatic events.

 She said that it deserves to be expressed and to "come out", adding that "once you write something, it kind of goes away a little bit as well".
 She felt that "expressing it made it feel so much less legitimate".
 In the song, the Weeknd played the role of a "perfect dream reaction to a fear like that being expressed", according to Grande.
 To ensure that the song reflects some sort of reality, she caught up with the Weeknd and "talked about life and everything" before the writing process began, briefing him on the matter and giving him a sum up of her experiences.
 "He kind of, I think, wrote his verse from a perspective of a person that would be filling certain shoes and what I've heard that has felt nice."
 She praised the Weeknd for "doing a great phenomenal job writing that", and considered the song a "perfect centerpiece" to the album because it "make[s] every other song on the album make so much more sense".

 Grande said that after she received "a pack of beats" from producer Shintaro, she wrote a verse and the chorus before sending it over to the Weeknd to seek his approval.
 "I was like, 'is this okay?'
 And he was like, 'yeah, I'm gonna write the second verse.'
 And I was like, 'okay.'"
 She described it as "a very intimate moment and writing process between two friends".